biraneves/biraneves/README.md

 # Hello, I'm Bira Neves! 🖖 👨🏻‍💻

-I started programming in the '80s, diving into the technological evolution that honed my software development skills - a fundamental part of who I am.
-But that's not all; I am also passionate about biology 🧬 and teaching science 👨‍🔬.
-Merging these worlds has given me a unique edge in the field of education, where I've made a significant impact.
+I began programming back in the 1980s, experiencing firsthand the evolution of technology that shaped my skills as a software developer – an essential part of who I am.
+Alongside technology, I've always been passionate about science, particularly biology and physics, and about sharing knowledge.
+This multidisciplinary background gives me a unique perspective in problem-solving and system design.

-Currently, I'm working on my degree in Computer Science 🎓.
-In the meantime, I am dedicated to working on operations for an Australian fintech, introducing innovative ideas.
+Today, I work intensively with **Go** in Italy 🇮🇹, developing robust, high-performance backend solutions for enterprise environments.
+My work involves designing, implementing, and maintaining secure and scalable services – with a strong focus on clean architecture, performance, and maintainability.

+Academically, I'm completing a postgraduate degree in Backend Development with Go.
+I'm also the author of an upcoming book on Shell Scripting, where I aim to make Linux automation accessible and practical for developers and sysadmins alike.

-I'm also a strong supporter of open-source software 💾, sharing knowledge and promoting free speech 🗣️.
-I recognize the value in proprietary software too - everything has its own place!
+I am a strong advocate of open-source software , knowledge sharing, and free expression, while also recognizing that proprietary software has its rightful place in the ecosystem.

-## A bit more about me:
+**A bit more about me:**

--   👀 I'm also interested in Data Science
+- 💻 Backend developer specialized in **Golang** and **Java**
+- 📚 Currently finishing my **Backend Development with Go** postgraduate program
--   🌱 I'm currently writing a comprehensive book on Microsoft Excel
+- ✍️ Writing a **comprehensive book on Shell Scripting**
--   📚 I'm a student at EBAC, specializing in Java Back-End Engineering
--   🎮 I love video games, although time is scarce...
-My favorite games are Minecraft and Valheim!
+- 🎮 Passionate about video games – especially **Minecraft** and **The Legend of Zelda**
+- 🌍 Supporter of open knowledge, free software, and collaborative learning

 ## My favorite technologies